-- · Use your debit card to pay the provider directly. - If the provider doesn't accept a debit card, pay for expenses out of pocket, and submit receipts for reimbursement to Voya Financial.
+- Use your debit card to pay the provider directly. - If the provider doesn't accept a debit card, pay for expenses out of pocket, and submit receipts for reimbursement to Voya Financial.

 To be reimbursed for eligible expenses, submit an FSA claim form along with original receipts.
-Forms can be found at benstrat.com under Client Links > Harvard University.
+Forms can be found at presents.accp.voya.com/content/delivers/harvard/.

-Reimbursement forms and supporting documentation for 2023 FSA expenses must be postmarked by March 31, 2024, and submitted to:
+Reimbursement forms and supporting documentation for 2024 FSA expenses must be postmarked by March 31, 2025, and submitted to:

-Harvard University FSA Plan Fax: 603-232-1854

-c/o Voya Financial Email: hvdflex@benstrat.com
+Harvard University FSA Plan Fax: 603-232-1854 c/o Voya Financial Email: hvdflex@voya.com

 P.O.
-Box 1300 Online: benstrat.com
+Box 1300 Online: presents.accp.voya.com/content/delivers/harvard/